duelnow/token/README.md

 Duelnow developed the contract according to the requirements using Solidity, Hardhat, and TypeScript.
 This section outlines the technical solution.

-### DNOW contract
+### DNOW Contract Implementation

 DNOW token is in compliance with ERC20 as described in ​[eip-20.md](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)​.

 #### Ownable